 Many students leave college with the same question they entered with: what am I going to do with my life?
 Choosing a career path is hard, especially when you spend most of your college experience in classrooms learning about your chosen career rather than experiencing your path first-hand.

-However, Franklin College junior Samantha Loyd already discovered her lifelong passion, thanks to FC’s distinctive commitment to education outside the classroom.
+However, Franklin College alum Samantha Loyd already discovered her lifelong passion, thanks to FC’s distinctive commitment to education outside the classroom.

 For Sam, the chance to intern at Shelbyville High School played a major role in her career goals.
 The English and history double-major aspires to become a teacher after college, but the Indianapolis native knew she needed to confirm that her dream field was right for her.